 Biblical humility means believing what God says about you over anyone else’s opinion, including your own.
 It requires embracing who you are in Christ over who you are in the flesh.
 To be biblically humble is to be so free of concern for your own ego that you unreservedly elevate those around you.

-How To Define Humility To A Child
+How To Explain Humility in the Bible to A Child

 - Humility means being willing to learn.